Name: Citlalli Ruiztrejo Nationality: Mexican

 Name: Halid Abu-Bakar Nationality: British

-Halid is a strategic designer with a rich background in data-driven visual communication.
-He has a degree in Multimedia Technology and Design, a Masters in Digital Visual Effects and another Masters in Design Strategy and Leadership.
-Having worked in different design capacities on several award winning projects for over 15 years across both the private and public sectors, Halid’s strengths include applying novel research methodologies, design techniques and data-driven approaches, including machine learning, to finding and solving problems.
-A keen proponent of circular economy and design for sustainability, he was shortlisted for the RSA student’s award on circular design in 2018.
+Research summary: Currently, I am doing a PhD in Data-Driven Innovation.
+My research focuses on an integrated data-driven approach towards measuring and quantifying household water consumption and the development of a novel feedback mechanism for the delivery of consumption feedback to induce a change in water consumption behaviour.
+I have collaborated with many institutions to run design sprint events and hackathons, most recently with the European Centre for Participatory Media on the subject of water sustainability.
+I am also an active collaborator with the Milton Keynes Council Power Project initiative to tackle a plethora of environmental and sustainability issues.
+I am a strategic designer with a rich background in data-driven visual communication.
+I hold a degree in Multimedia Technology and Design, a master's in Digital Visual Effects and another master's in Design Strategy and Leadership.
+Having worked in different design capacities on several award winning projects for over 15 years across both the private and public sectors, my strengths include applying novel research methodologies, design techniques and data-driven approaches, including machine learning, to finding and solving problems.
+A keen proponent of circular economy and design for sustainability, I was shortlisted for the RSA student’s award on circular design in 2018.

 Why I came to Cranfield: I chose Cranfield for multiple reasons.
 Firstly, I was attracted to Cranfield’s reputation in providing excellent research opportunities and the wealth of facilities to conduct research.
 Secondly, Cranfield’s links with industry and the richly diverse credentials of the academic staff won me over.